THE CONFERENCE

 Eventually from yourself.

-Holding that report card again after all these years, I realized something deeper.
+Holding that report card again after all these years, something settled in me.

 So much of life becomes about performance.